 How to get a McDermott training contract

-Training contract deadline (2019): 30 June 2017
+Training contract deadline (2020): 29 June 2018

 The application form requires candidates to list their academic qualifications to date, including all modules and the grades received for each.
 Recruiters look for a minimum AAB at A level (or equivalent) and a strong 2:1 degree.

 Applicants are also asked to detail their work experience.
 According to London HR sources, “having some in the legal sector is advantageous, but general commercial experience is beneficial as well, as it means applicants hopefully understand how businesses work.”
-This is also the place to mention language skills – an important attribute if you’re interested in a secondment to one of MWE’s European offices.
-“If someone wanted to go to Paris, for example, they'd need to be able to speak French at an advanced level,” our HR sources say.

-The trainee solicitor recruitment committee invites ten candidates to interview after assessing each candidate's written exercise and listening to feedback from partners and associates.
+The firm's trainee solicitor recruitment committee invites ten candidates to interview after assessing each candidate's written exercise and listening to feedback from partners and associates.